Azure/azure-iot-sdk-c/doc/devbox_setup.md

 > If you are using a release before 2019-04-15 then you will need to use the `--recursive` argument to instructs git to clone other GitHub repos this SDK depends on.
 Dependencies are listed [here](https://github.com/Azure/azure-iot-sdk-c/blob/master/.gitmodules).

-### Build a sample application without building the SDK
+### Build sample application using vcpkg to build the SDK

-The sample applications build with the help of C SDK libraries and headers published from vcpkg (a library manager).
-To install the C SDK libraries and headers, follow the steps to [Setup C SDK vcpkg for Windows development environment](https://github.com/Azure/azure-iot-sdk-c/blob/master/doc/setting_up_vcpkg.md#setup-c-sdk-vcpkg-for-windows-development-environment).
+The sample applications build with the help of C SDK libraries and headers built with vcpkg (a C++ package manager who facilitate building C and C++ libraries).
+To install the C SDK libraries and headers, follow these steps [Setup C SDK vcpkg for Windows development environment](https://github.com/Azure/azure-iot-sdk-c/blob/master/doc/setting_up_vcpkg.md#setup-c-sdk-vcpkg-for-windows-development-environment).

+note: vcpkg creates a directory with all the headers and .lib files on your machine, if you are using Visual Studio ( from 2015) the command 'vcpkg integrate install' let Visual Studio knows where are the headers and lib.
+If you're using other IDE just add the vcpkg directories to your compiler as usual.

 To quickly build one of our sample applications, open the corresponding [solution file][sln-file] (.sln) in Visual Studio.
   For example, to build the **telemetry message sample**, open **iothub_client\samples\iothub_ll_telemetry_sample\windows\iothub_ll_telemetry_sample.sln**.